 Sandra Postel directs the independent Global Water Policy Project, and lectures, writes and consults on global water issues.
-In 2010 she was appointed Freshwater Fellow of the National Geographic Society, where she serves as lead water expert for the Society’s freshwater efforts.
-Sandra is co-creator of Change the Course, the national freshwater conservation and restoration campaign being pioneered by National Geographic and its partners, which has restored billions of gallons of water to depleted rivers and wetlands.
+In 2010 she was appointed Freshwater Fellow of the National Geographic Society.
+Sandra is co-creator of Change the Course, the national freshwater conservation and restoration initiative pioneered by National Geographic and its partners, which has restored billions of gallons of water to depleted rivers and wetlands.

 During 2000-2008, Sandra was visiting senior lecturer in Environmental Studies at Mount Holyoke College, and late in that term directed the college’s Center for the Environment.
 From 1988 until 1994, she was vice president for research at the Worldwatch Institute.
-Sandra is a Pew Scholar in Conservation and the Environment, and in 2002 was named one of the Scientific American 50, an award recognizing contributions to science and technology.
+Sandra is a Pew Scholar in Conservation and the Environment, and has been named one of the Scientific American 50, an award recognizing contributions to science and technology.

 A leading authority and prolific author on international water issues, Sandra has been hailed for her “inspiring, innovative and practical approach” to promoting the preservation and sustainable use of freshwater.
 She is author of Pillar of Sand: Can the Irrigation Miracle Last? and of Last Oasis: Facing Water Scarcity, chosen by Choice magazine as a 1993 Outstanding Academic Book.
 Last Oasis appears in eight languages and was the basis for a 1997 PBS documentary.
 Sandra’s article “Troubled Waters,” was selected for inclusion in the 2001 edition of Best American Science and Nature Writing.
 She is also co-author (with Brian Richter) of Rivers for Life: Managing Water for People and Nature (Island Press 2003).
-Sandra is co-founder and host of National Geographic’s freshwater blog, Water Currents.
+Sandra co-founded and regularly contributes to National Geographic’s freshwater blog, Water Currents.